nus-cs2103-AY2324S1/ip/docs/README.md

 # CarbonBot User Guide
-CarbonBot is a simple chatbot that helps with your tasks maangement.
+CarbonBot is a simple chatbot that helps with your tasks management.

 ## Features
 - Add different task types (Todo, Deadline, Event)